yyc12345/WhispersAbyss/README.md

 This project consist of 2 parts.
 WhispersAbyss is the main converter written in C++, and ShadowWalker is a tiny BMMO client written in Python.
 ShadowWalker only implement some basic functions of BMMO protocol, such as login, logout and etc. It is used as a tester for WhispersAbyss and check whether WhispersAbyss can work normally.

+## Abandoned Project

+This project no longer update anymore.
+The protocol of BMMO is volatile and can not be concluded as a stable principle.
+Have a good day, every Ballance players.
+I am not play Ballance technology anymore.

 ## Usage

 ### WhispersAbyss